GrapixLeGrand/grapixlegrand.github.io/report.md

 We will now proceed to an overview of our approach.
 Indeed, our goal through this project is to compare two cracking methods.
 Both methods are using a linear elasticity simulation (more about this in the tech section).
 The first method is using only a mathematical simulation in an iterative manner.
 The second method is based on heuristics.
 We will also compare the cracks obtained from different mesh types.
 Indeed, to proceed to the simulation, we need to feed the solver with a volumetric mesh.
 The idea is the same as a surface mesh but it express a volume in addition to a surface by dividing the volume into smaller elements.
 When giving an input mesh to the linear elasticity solver, it computes the stresses inside the objects.
 This allows us to to decide where the crack should happen based on the method used.
 It is worth to note that we will also describe the process of transforming a Voxel model to a tetrahedral mesh.
 Now that we have introduced the reader to the content of our project, we will move on to a intermediate conclusion exposing our contributions.

 We will now conclude this introduction section by highlighting our achieved contributions.
 The first contribution is our crack comparison between our two methods, namely the ground truth method and the heuristics based method.
-Indeed, through these experiments, we are comparing the aestetics and the details of these cracks.
+Indeed, through these experiments, we are comparing the aesthetics and the details of these cracks.
 Moreover, we are comparing the cracks along object through two different mesh types.
 The first type is the Voxel like tetrahedral mesh and the second is the Delauney mesh type.
 In addition, we will provide two more algorithms.
 The first is meant to generate a tetrahedral Voxel mesh from a Voxel model.
 The second is used to represent a graph data structure of the tetrahedral mesh.
 Now, we will expose the papers and the Math material on which we based ourselves for this project.

 ## 2. Technical Background